 El Salvador has different archaeological sites and vestiges of a great civilization.
-Around the Mayan RUINS, you can enjoy a wonderful experience about the greatness of the Pre-Hispanic Mesoamerican Empire.
+Around the Mayan archaeological sites where you can enjoy the wonderful experience, the greatness of the Pre-Hispanic Mesoamerican Empire in El Salvador.

 San Andrés (formerly known as Campana San Andrés) is a pre-Columbian site in El Salvador, whose occupation began around the year 900 BC as an agricultural town in the valley of Zapotitán in the department of La Libertad.
 This early establishment was vacated by the year 250 because of the enormous eruption of the caldera of Lago Ilopango, and was occupied again in the 5th Century, along with many other sites in the valley of Zapotitán.
 Between 600 and 900 AD, San Andrés was the capital of a Maya polity with supremacy over the other establishments of Valle de Zapotitán.